How Many Brazil Nuts Can You Eat In A Day? | Nutty Nutrition Facts

 Understanding Brazil Nuts and Selenium Content

 Because selenium plays such an important role in health but can be toxic at higher doses, knowing how many Brazil nuts you can safely eat daily is essential.
-Overconsumption can lead to selenosis—a condition caused by excessive selenium intake with symptoms ranging from gastrointestinal upset to hair loss and nerve damage.
+Overconsumption can lead to selenosis—a condition caused by excessive selenium intake with symptoms ranging from gastrointestinal upset to hair loss and nerve problems.

 How Many Brazil Nuts Can You Eat In A Day?